 Or a joke.
 You can always be remembered as a cosmic joke.
 If not a joke, then a cautionary tale, you know, the example to avoid, the failed iteration of what could have been but wasn’t.

 Still, not all risks are pointless.
 Despite the odds, once in a while it pays off, this gamble, and how!
-When the moves are timed right the elements come together and connections are made and sparks fly and presto! a new paradigm pops into being, laying out the arrangement for a lifetime to come, for a million models to follow and a million revised scripts.
+When the moves are timed right the elements come together and connections are made and sparks fly and presto! a new paradigm pops into being, laying out the arrangement for a lifetime to come, for a million models to follow and a billion revised scripts.
 The possibilities erupt and proliferate.
 Life bursts forth with the thunder of uncompromising potential, and what seemed like an endless, spirit-crushing life sentence now cadences into an endless, wonderful story, a wonderful tale, beautiful and terrifying in one go.
 Riddled with pitfalls and miracles worth every conflicting moment spent negotiating them.